modmore/docs/en/01_Commerce/v1/75_Developer/Guides/01_Bootstrapping_a_Module.md

 Extending Commerce always starts with a [module](../Modules).
 Even if you're not going to be doing anything that's [event-based](../Modules/Events), a Module is a way to load custom models and register custom classes.

-In this guide we walk you through using the Module Skeleton to bootstrap the module.
+In this guide we walk you through using the [Commerce Module Skeleton](https://github.com/modmore/Commerce_ModuleSkeleton) to bootstrap the module.
 At the end of this guide you'll have a module that logs a Hello World.
 From that point on, you can use the rest of the documentation and projects on the modmore github organisation as inspiration for making amazing extensions.

 On this page: